Tracking performance

 Regular review keeps nurturing effective.

-Weekly Check
+Weekly check

 Quick scan — 5-10 minutes:

-• Are active flows sending as expected?
+• Are active workflows sending as expected?

 • Any bounces or deliverability issues?